Colleges

 Syracuse University

 Syracuse University is a private institution that was founded in 1870.
-The school’s campus size is 721 acres and sits on University Hill, above the sprawling city of Syracuse in central New York state.
-With about 100 inches of snowfall each year, winters at Syracuse give students opportunities for skiing, snowboarding and sledding on nearby mountains.
+The school sits on a 721-acre campus at University Hill, above the sprawling city of Syracuse in central New York State.
+With about 100 inches of snowfall each year, the winters at Syracuse University give students plenty of opportunities for skiing, snowboarding, and sledding on nearby mountains.
 On campus, there are more than 300 student organizations.
+Freshmen and sophomores are required to live on campus.
 The free Connective Corridor bus shuttles transport students between campus and downtown Syracuse, where annual celebrations include a Winterfest and a Jazz Fest.
+Syracuse offers undergraduates a variety of study abroad opportunities, including through the school’s overseas centers and programs with partner institutions.
+Syracuse University’s five award-winning study abroad centers and international programs in 60 countries allow students to gain global perspectives that last a lifetime.

 Academics

-Syracuse features more than 200 majors and 100 minors offered through 13 schools and colleges and 18 online degree programs.
+Syracuse University has 13 schools and colleges, offering more than 200 customizable majors and more than 100 minors.
 Interdisciplinary study opportunities allow students to expand their academic focus and career preparedness.
-As a Carnegie classification Research 1 institution, Syracuse offers students hands-on opportunities for exploration, invention and discovery through a dedicated Office of Undergraduate Research and Creative Engagement.
-The student-faculty ratio is 15:1, and the school has 57% of classes with fewer than 20 students.
+Syracuse is classified among R1 Doctoral Universities—Very High Research Activities.
+The school has established some 30 research centers and institutes that focus research, often across disciplines, in a variety of areas.
+The student-faculty ratio at Syracuse University is 15:1, and the school has 64% of classes with fewer than 20 students.
 Popular majors include Information Science, Psychology, Finance, Economics, and Marketing.

 Special Highlights